In our closest relationships, attentiveness and memory are key…but forgetting has benefits too.

 [I hear the kitchen door open downstairs.
 My teenaged daughter has arrived home from school.
 I come down to greet her.]

-Me: [Secretly wondering if she got her paper done before the 2 PM deadline] “How was your day?
+Me: [Secretly wondering if he got his paper done before the 2 PM deadline] “How was your day?
 Did you manage to get that paper done before the 2 PM deadline?”

 Me: [Defensively] “I just asked how your day went!”